 I’ve also demonstrated my skills at the WHFSC event in Orlando, Florida in 2002, 2003, 2005.
 I taught my first official WHFSC seminar in 2013.
 I then taught other seminars in 2014, 2017 and 2019 at the WHFSC event.

 I’ve attended several classes and seminars over the many years in martial arts.
 I continue to attend seminars and classes as time permits.
 Listed below are some of the Martial Art Instructors I’ve trained with:

-In my nearly 40 years in the Manabi-Masho Ju-Jitsu and the many other martial arts that I teach and train in have been so important to me.
+My 44+ years in the Manabi-Masho Ju-Jitsu and the 36+ years in several other martial arts that I teach and train in have been so important to me.
 They have kept me in control of my life and have contributed to good health and have made me many, many great friends over the years.
 I hope that God grants me the strength and health to continue to teach and learn and especially give back as much knowledge as I’ve received.

-Thank you, Grandmaster Mark Murdock, Soke-Dai of Casarez Manabi-Masho Ju-Jitsu and Shidoshi-Ho, Bujinkan Budo Taijutsu, Ninjutsu.
+Thank you, Grandmaster Mark Murdock, 10th Dan, Soke of Casarez Manabi-Masho Ju-Jitsu and Shidoshi, 5th Dan Bujinkan Budo Taijutsu, Ninjutsu.